 A query which arises often is that regarding what happens after a repossession.
-Council Tax does not automatically pass to the mortgage company and an owner should be aware of this when a property is being repossessed.
+Council Tax liability does not pass to the mortgage company and an owner should be aware of this when a property is being repossessed.

 Council Tax liability and repossession

 Council Tax liability determines whose name will be shown on a demand notice (regardless of whether there is anything to pay or not) .
 Section 6 of the Local Government Finance Act 1992 determines that the owner of a property remains ordinarily liable for the Council Tax charge both whilst they are resident and also when the property is unoccupied.

 A common misconception is that the Council Tax liability will end when a property is repossessed – this is incorrect and Section 6 of the Local Government Finance Act 1992 makes no mention of repossession when determining Council Tax liability .

 A repossession occurs under the Law of Property Act 1925 however the mortgage company only take possession of the property, they do not become the legal owner for Council Tax purposes.